viromelab/tracespipe/README.md

 │   ├── TRACES_hybrid_R3_consensus/    # where the third round hybrid data appears
 │   ├── TRACES_hybrid_R3_bed/          # where the third round hybrid data appears
 │   │
+│   ├── TRACES_diff/                   # where the dnadiff results appear (identity & SNPs)
+│   │
 │   └── TRACES_blasts/                 # where the specific blasted results appears
 │
 ├── to_encrypt_data/    # where the NGS files to encrypt must be before encryption